 Why introspection needs a bouncer at the door and how relationships depend on you having an annual pass to your own world

 At the intersection of psychology and art is the poet I credit for bringing me to therapy.

 In my college years, whenever I read the work of Rainer Maria Rilke, a cocoon engulfed me in which it felt safe to be the kind of human I was.

-Through soft and loving language, Rilke normalized being an introspective, sensitive, living-in-the-question kind of weirdo who knew, but couldn’t quite name aloud, that many values of the culture I belonged to were deeply and defiantly rooted in avoiding everything I found sacred.
+Through soft and loving language, Rilke normalized being an introspective, sensitive, living-in-the-question kind of weirdo who knew, but couldn’t quite name aloud, that many values of the culture I belonged to were deeply and defiantly rooted in making profane everything I found sacred and vice versa.